 JS: So what draws you so much to this book?
 Because you didn’t hesitate very long when I said pick your favorite book and let’s talk about it.

 AJ: I have favorites in each genre.
 And I think this one, like you just said, really hits so many genres that it helps it occupy that top spot.
 You know, I, I like different books for different things.
 I love Nabokov’s “Lolita.”
 The writing in that is just, uh, it’s a compelling story.
 Nabokov can do in a paragraph, what it takes the rest of us five pages.

-JS: Uh huh.
-And do you feel that way about “Enchantment” also?
+JS: And do you feel that way about “Enchantment” also?

 JS: Oh, yes.
 It took me a long time to read it.
 We were at the beginning of Corona time, so my mind wasn’t exactly focused.
-And I kept thinking, I think this book’s maybe kind of boring? but then I realized it was just, it’s a slow start.
-A slow-ish start.
-And a slow build, but very compelling.
+And I kept thinking, I think this book’s maybe kind of boring? but then I realized it was just, it’s a slow–ish start, and a slow build, but very compelling.
 That was just my concentration problem, having six people in quarantine in my house.
-But I was so pleased at how the pace ratcheted and the payoff is so good.
+But I was so pleased at how the pace ratcheted.
+And the payoff is so good.

 AJ: It’s so good.
 I noticed that on the reread.
 It starts slower than I remembered.
 But I think the writing is compelling enough that he does such a good job.
 You like Ivan pretty much from the first start.
 So you have a likable character.
 It’s like, okay, I don’t think in the beginning, I’m compelled to read the whole book, but I’m willing to turn the next page and it gets me turning the next page enough until I’m like, Oh crap, I got invested five chapters and I didn’t quite realize it.

 JS: Yeah.
 That was exactly my experience.
 And I really felt like me not being able to figure out what genre it was – I thought that was very deliberate on his part because I thought this guy’s playing with us.
 What is happening here?